JonSecOps/Simulating-Industrial-Control-System-Kill-Chain-Attacks-to-Harden-Power-Grid-Infrastructure/README.md

 # Simulating Industrial Control System Kill Chain Attacks to Harden Power Grid Infrastructure

 **Project Summary:**

-This project emulates the 2015 Ukraine Power Grid Attacks using a virtual testbed to recreate the Industrial Control System (ICS) Kill Chain attack methodology.
-The purpose is to analyze vulnerabilities and tactics used in the attack to improve the cybersecurity measures of critical infrastructure like the U.S. power grid.
+This project emulates the 2015 Ukraine Power Grid attacks using a virtual testbed to conduct forensic investigations, analyze traces and evidence of breaches, test the resilience of DLT nodes and OT devices, and develop forensic tools.
+The work focuses on identifying vulnerabilities and attack tactics to strengthen cybersecurity measures for critical infrastructure, including U.S. power systems, while gaining hands-on experience with SCADA protocols and OT devices.

 **Learning Points:**
 1. **ICS Vulnerabilities:** Identified common weaknesses in Industrial Control Systems.